Routing single photons with quantum emitters coupled to nanostructures: Introduction

 The remainder of this review is organized as follows.
 In Section~\ref{sec:methods}, we outline the most common theoretical methods that have been used to model single-photon scattering from quantum emitters in waveguide-based structures.
 As an example, we apply these methods to one of the simplest scenarios that has been considered in the literature, namely a two-level quantum emitter coupled to a one-dimensional waveguide.
-At the end of the section, we define the efficiency and fidelity of a single-photon switch in terms of single-photon scattering amplitudes.
+At the end of the section, we define the efficiency and fidelity of a single-photon switch in terms of single-photon scattering amplitudes, and discuss the trade-off between speed and efficiency/fidelity.
 We then review theoretical single-photon routing proposals in Section~\ref{sec:theory}, covering different types of routing mechanisms.
-In Section~\ref{sec:FOM_experiment} we change focus from theory to experiment, and start by expanding on the figures of merit from Section~\ref{sec:methods} by discussing other relevant switch parameters like speed and scalability.
-Then, in Section~\ref{sec:structures}, we provide an overview of solid-state nanostructures that have been considered for photon switching across various physical platforms, including photonic crystal waveguides and cavities, and other resonator structures like ring resonators and superconducting microwave resonators.
+In Section~\ref{sec:FOM_experiment} we change focus from theory to experiment, and start by expanding on the figures of merit from Section~\ref{sec:methods} by discussing other switch parameters that are relevant in practical implementations and may depend on the material platform.
+Then, in Section~\ref{sec:structures}, we provide an overview of solid-state nanostructures that have been considered for emitter-based photon switching across different platforms, including photonic crystal waveguides and cavities, and other resonator structures like ring resonators and superconducting microwave resonators.
 In Section~\ref{sec:experiment}, we review experimental demonstrations of single-photon switching with quantum emitters, covering different types of emitters including semiconductor QDs, neutral atoms, superconducting qubits, and solid-state defects (e.g., color centers).
 We conclude the review with a summary and outlook in Section~\ref{sec:conclusion}.